Skip to main content

 Clinical Trials Targeting

-Visceral Cancer Pain
+Pancreatic Cancer Pain

 Advancing Real-World Solutions for Patients Suffering from Intractable Nerve-Driven Pain

-Autonomix is redefining the treatment of visceral cancer pain through the development of a novel, minimally invasive nerve ablation platform.
+Autonomix is redefining the treatment of pancreatic cancer pain through the development of a novel, minimally invasive nerve ablation platform.
 Our first-in-human clinical trial is focused on validating this technology in patients suffering from severe pancreatic cancer pain – a condition notoriously difficult to manage with existing therapies.

 These early results offer important validation of our transvascular approach and reinforce the potential to address high-burden indications by enabling access to difficult-to-reach nerve bundles.
 Unlike traditional approaches that rely on open or percutaneous access, our catheter-based system allows for minimally invasive navigation through shared vasculature and reduces procedural complexity.